DataDog/integrations-core/bitdefender/README.md

 #### Bitdefender Configuration

 ##### Steps to Create API Key on Bitdefender Business Security Enterprise Portal:
-1. Log in to Bitdefender Business Security Enterprise Portal.
+1. Log in to Bitdefender Business Security Enterprise Portal using an administrator account.
+Your account must have the following rights: Manage Networks, Manage Users, Manage Company, and View and analyze data.
 2. On the right-hand side, select **User Role** and click on **My Account**.
 3. Navigate to the **API keys** section.
 4. Click on the **Add**.
 Pop-up form will open up for API Key Configuration.